 First things first—I think we can all agree that box dye disasters and home haircuts with the kitchen scissors need to be firmly left in 2020.
 After all, nothing beats a professional touch and that feeling when you get to see your hair in the mirror.
-Your colour is all glossy, your strands are perfectly styled, you can hear angels singing… Yes, it's safe to say that I am itching to get back into the salon chair when they reopened in April—and I'm not alone.
+Your colour is all glossy, your strands are perfectly styled, you can hear angels singing… Yes, it's safe to say that I was overjoyed to get back into the salon chair when they reopened in April—and I'm not alone.

 With our desire for a professional application at its peak, it’s no wonder that colourists are predicting that one of the biggest hair trends we’ll see this year is money-piece hair, an easy way to completely transform your look without chopping all your hair off or going for a full-colour transformation that demands a lot of upkeep.
 In actual fact, it requires minimal time in the chair and results in maximum time swishing your locks and admiring your brand-new colour.

 What is this money piece we talk of?
 Well, in essence, it's a bit of a '90s throwback look that has actually been on the radar for a while now (it proved popular in 2020 and 2021, when Beyoncé, Bella Hadid, and Dua Lipa all jumped on the trend) but experts predict that this is the year that it will really take off.
 Beyoncé, Bella Hadid, and Dua Lipa are just a few of the celebrities who have worn the colour trend already, and as many follow where they are lead when it comes to hair and beauty, it won't be long until you're spotting it everywhere.

 Ahead, keep scrolling for everything you need to know on this look along with some expert advice on trying the money-piece hair trend and tips on how to care for it at home.